 Card-making … have you ever tried it?
 As I’ve mentioned previously, I discovered my creativity rather late in life.
 And frankly, it was sometimes an appalling experience.

 For instance, I thought making little decorative hand soaps was a great idea.
-I spent time trying to color match the soaps to my friends decor so they would now how much I cared about my craft.
+I spent time trying to color match the soaps to my friends decor so they would know how much I cared about them.
 Two days after delivering my gift to a neighbor, I got a call from her.
 Prepared to bask in the glow of her admiration for my cleverness, it was somewhat shocking to learn that her husband had taken a big bite of one of the “chocolates”.
 Now I know why you never see brown soap. 🙂

 In my quest for a craft less likely to make my friends sick, I took an online class on hybrid card-making.
 I thought you might enjoy reading what I posted in the (now defunct) site forum following that experience.